-- Public Policy Committee - Responsible Care Committee
+- Human Resources Committee - Responsible Care Committee

 Mr. Bertram is a corporate director.
-He was Chief Executive Officer of Keyera Corporation from 1998 until his retirement in 2014.
+He was Chief Executive Officer of Keyera Corporation ("Keyera") from its inception in 1998 until his retirement at the end of 2014.
+Mr. Bertram has been Chair of the Board of Keyera since 2016.
 Keyera is a publicly-traded, midstream oil and gas operator.